norcams/docs-enduser/docs/enddate.rst

 ..
 IMPORTANT:: **This page is under construction.
 The end date policy
 	       is not yet live**

-All NREC projects shall have an end date.
-This document outlines what happens before a project reaches its end date, when a project reaches its end date, and after the end date.
+All NREC projects shall have an end date, which defines its lifetime as an active project.
+This document outlines what happens **before** a project reaches its end date, **when** a project reaches its end date, and **after** the end date.

 .. figure:: images/project-lifecycle.drawio.png
    :align: center